adambard/learnxinyminutes-docs/c++.html.markdown

 // manage the lifetime of the object being pointed to without ever needing to explicitly delete
 // the object.
 The term itself simply describes a set of pointers with the
 // mentioned abstraction.
-// Smart pointers should preferred over raw pointers, to prevent
+// Smart pointers should be preferred over raw pointers, to prevent
 // risky memory leaks, which happen if you forget to delete an object.

 // Usage of a raw pointer: